shopware5/shopware/UPGRADE-5.3.md

 * Added event `plugin/swListing/fetchListing` which allows to load listings, facet data or listing counts
 * Added config `listingMode` to switch listing reload behavior
 * Added event `action/fetchListing` which allows to load listings, facet data or listing counts
+* Added property `path` to `Shopware\Bundle\StoreFrontBundle\Struct\Media` which reflects the virtual path
+* Added service `Shopware\Bundle\StoreFrontBundle\Service\Core\BlogService` to fetch blog entries by id
+* Added filter event `Shopware_Core_HttpCache_CacheIdsFromController` in HttpCache to extend cache keys to be invalidated based on the controller
+* Added smarty function `convertEmotion` to convert an emotion struct to the legacy array structure

 ### Changes